zfanli/blog/README.md

 I do not know the reason exactly, but it seems the store bundled with app will call after data is loaded, maybe that is why it is different with the store imported directly from module.

-The solution is avoid use store directly from module, and use it by the callback from `next()`.
+The solution is avoid to use the store directly from module, but use it by the callback of `next()`.

 For more details, below is the code that has the problem.